spark-jobserver/spark-jobserver/doc/submitting-jobs.md

 OK
 ```

-To upload an egg file `Content-Type` should be changed to `application/python-archive`.
+To upload an egg file `Content-Type` should be changed to `application/python-egg` or `application/python-archive` (deprecated).
+Similarly, to upload a wheel file `Content-Type` should be changed to `application/python-wheel`.
-So far jobserver supports only `application/python-archive` and `application/java-archive` content types for uploaded binaries.
+So far jobserver supports only `application/python-egg`, `application/python-wheel`, `application/python-archive` (deprecated) and `application/java-archive` content types for uploaded binaries.

 ## Posting jobs